bootlin/training-materials/slides/sysdev-hw-devices/sysdev-hw-devices.typ

 == Kernel drivers
 <kernel-drivers>

 === Typical software stack for hardware access

+#table(
+  columns: (60%, 40%),
-#table(columns: (60%, 40%), stroke: none, gutter: 15pt,[
+  stroke: none,
+  gutter: 15pt,
+  [
     From the bottom to the top:
     - A _bus controller driver_ in the kernel drives an I2C, SPI, USB,
       PCI controller
     - A _bus subsystem_ provides an API for drivers to access a particular type of bus: I2C, SPI, PCI, USB, etc.
     - A _device driver_ in the kernel drives a particular device connected to a given bus
     - A _driver subsystem_ exposes features of certain class of devices, through a standard _kernel/user-space interface_
     - An application can access the device through this standard _kernel/user-space interface_ either directly or through a library.
-],[
+  ],
+  [
     #align(center, [#image("kernel-driver-stack.pdf", height: 80%)])
-])
+  ],
+)

 === Stack illustrated with a GPIO expander

 #align(center, [#image("kernel-driver-stack-gpio-i2c.pdf", height: 90%)])

 === Standardized user-space interface

 - Strong advantage of kernel drivers: they expose a standard _kernel to user-space interface_